Updated June 8, 2021

-“Data Transfers” is the sixth in a series of topics in which we will discuss the potential impact of the GDPR on your EU or global background screening processes.
+“Data Transfers” is the sixth and final in a series of topics in which we will discuss the potential impact of the GDPR on your EU or global background screening processes.
 In this series, look for the icon which will highlight specific information regarding potential impact to First Advantage screening processes.

 Which countries have been deemed adequate?

-- Canada (commercial organizations)
+- Canada (commercial organisations)

 - Faroe Islands

 - Isle of Man

 In the absence of an adequacy decision by the European Commission, Data Controllers and Data Processors must then turn to other transfer mechanism options, described below, to safeguard the data.
 The European Data Protection Board (EDPB – the organisation which has replaced the Article 29 Working Party) has recommended that the transferring organisation maps out the transfer accordingly and then verify the transfer mechanism that it seeks to rely on to facilitate the data transfer.
 What follows next is to assess the legal regime in the recipient organisation’s country.
 This is, in short, an exercise to determine whether that country’s laws offer essentially equivalent protections as the GDPR.
 If the outcome of the assessment is that the laws of the recipient organisation’s country “impinges” on the effectiveness of the intended transfer mechanism, the transferring organisation must identify and adopt supplemental protective measures so that the level of protection of the data transferred scales up to essentially the equivalent standard of the GDPR.
 These supplemental protective measures may be contractual, organisational or technical in nature.